 11. Take a Dive at Dorothy A. Olson Aquatic Center

-If the slides at Big Kahuna Water Park are too scary, the slides of the Dorothy A. Olson Aquatic Center are a great alternative.
-The first is fully enclosed and the other open, leading into a pool at the bottom.
+If the slides at Big Kahuna Water Park are too scary, the slides at the Dorothy A. Olson Aquatic Center are a great alternative.
+The first is fully enclosed and the other is open, leading into a pool at the bottom.

 You can also go swimming at the six-lane, 3-5 feet deep recreational pool or climb the Poolside Climbing Wall.
 This recent addition allows swimmers to climb up to 12 feet and make a splash into the blue waters 10 feet below.